Find items and duplicates in Music on Mac

 You can quickly locate items in your library or a playlist.

 Find an item in your library or a playlist

-In the Music app on your Mac, click in the search field in the top-left corner and enter search criteria for the item you want to find.
+In the Music app on your Mac, click in the search field in the top-left corner of the Music window and enter a word or phrase.

-As you type, Music displays a list of items that match the criteria you entered.
-To choose where you want to search, click Apple Music, Your Library, or iTunes Store on the right side of the window.
+As you type, Music displays a list of items that match the search text you entered.
+To choose where you want to search, click Apple Music, Your Library, or iTunes Store in the top-right corner of the window.

-Note: If you don’t see iTunes Store there, choose Music > Preferences, click General, make sure iTunes Store is selected, then click OK.
+If you don’t see iTunes Store, choose Music > Preferences, click General, make sure iTunes Store is selected, then click OK.

-To see your search results in the Music window, press Return.
+Your search results appear in the Music window.

 To see all your items again, delete the text from the search field (or press the Esc key).

 Tip: To delete text quickly, click the Delete button in the search field.